0x5c/quick-bot-no-pain/docs/skeleton.md

 - `requirements.txt`: standard file for passing package dependencies to pip.

-- `templates/template_*`: templates of settings and token files, ready for the makefile.
+- `templates/template_*`: templates of settings and token files, ready for the Makefile.
-    Put your default settings in `options` for quick setup via the makefile.
+    Put your default settings in `options` for quick setup via the Makefile.
-    > In the bot, load those with `import`. ie: `import options`
+    > In the bot, load those by importing them. ie: `from data import options`

 - `.gitignore`: git ignore file, pre-configured for a basic bot.